 The Mission of Canadian Dental Implant Training Centre [CDITC] is to foster excellence in clinicians, to skillfully provide oral implantology services in a safe, effective, and profitable manner.
 A framework for life-long learning will be developed through a comprehensive foundation built on the understanding of the history, fundamental sciences, and current standard of care in oral implantology.

-The Vancouver Implant Continuum is an advanced surgical study club program under the Vancouver MaxiCourse® umbrella.
-It consists of 7 days of clinical experience [Saturdays] and the optional benefit of participating in 14 days of educational lecture (Lecture days are back-to-back with clinical sessions).
-The program will run from September to June, same as the MaxiCourse.
+The Vancouver Implant Continuum study clubs are surgical study club programs under the Vancouver MaxiCourse® umbrella, focused on continued support of your growing surgical skills.
+Each consists of clinical experience days and the optional benefit of participating in all MaxiCourse educational lecture.
 The optional lecture is similar to the exposure you had in the MaxiCourse (though our program is updated each year based on your feedback).
 All surgeries will be mentored and supervised by board-certified oral implantologist faculty members.

 The key advancement in our Implant Continuum is an increased focus on critical thinking in the field of oral implantology and the study of current research and scientific literature.
 A more thorough understanding of treatment options, possible surgical complications, and expected outcomes will be examined as a group; this will include a higher level of patient documentation, the goal being to create evidence to assist in making future decisions on treatment options – evidence-based dental practice.
 The seminar-based discussions will be introduced once or twice during the year.